50 things to do this winter in Regina

 43. A true Saskatchewan experience that is not to be missed in the winter is ice fishing.
 The Saskatchewan Outdoors Guide Service will help you get ready to reel in the fun.

 44. Grab some blankets and head to Moonlight Movies Drive in just outside Regina in Pilot Butte.

 45. Winterruption is a late-January festival that blends indoor concerts and outdoor activities to cook up something warming to look forward to at the end of January.
 Check out the Regina Folk Festivals website for annual performance listings and schedule.

 46. Beer, Bacon and Live Music aficionados unite to sample delicious cold brews, taste unique bacon creations, and listen to incredible live music with a couple thousand of their closest friends!
 Beer Bacon Bands is Back at Conexus Arts Centre annually in February.

 47. Indulge in local flavor in January every year at Regina Restaurant Week

 48. Saskatchewan is known across the country as “The Land of Living Skies.”
 It’s no surprise with the spectacular sunrises and sunsets that regularly light up the horizon.
 Northern lights are a piece of Canadiana that the more North you go, the more you will see, but you will see them brighter in Regina in the winter months than in the Summer!

 49. Beginning in 2000, Geocaching is still an ultimate scavenger hunt!
 There are over 20 Geocaches in Regina alone!

-50. Go try the daily blend at the new Caliber Coffee location.
+50. Go try the daily blend of locally roasted beans at the new Caliber Coffee location.